SAP/component-operator/README.md

 of the component manifests does no longer contain it, it will still be removed from the cluster.
 The delete policy can be overridden on a per-object level by setting annotation `component-operator.cs.sap.com/delete-policy`.

+### Auto-create missing namespaces

+By default, if the namespace of a dependent object does not exist, it will be created.
+This behaviour can be tweaked by setting the attribute `spec.missingNamespacesPolicy`.
+Allowed values are `Create` (default if not specified) and `DoNotCreate`.

 ### Dependencies

 As with flux kustomizations, it is possible to declare dependencies between `Component` objects, that means, to list other components,